Design thinking. is it a methodology, mindset, trend, the new must in business acumen, or all of the above?

 Regardless of your interpretation, it has been around for quite a while.
 The bottom-line is most leaders still don’t understand how exactly it helps improve or drive new business outcomes.

-Ultimately it stands for innovation, and that goes beyond the lone wolf or high-profile entrepreneurial maverick.
+Ultimately it stands for innovation, and that goes beyond the lone wolf or high-profile entrepreneurial maverick as the business tools do, for example with the popular Free Invoice Creator tools out there in the market.
 It’s a team sport that requires interdisciplinary collaboration; when guided properly, innovation allows meaningful changes to blossom in the accounting department just as much or more as in the new product or new business department.

 The trick is to think like a designer.
 When drafting a new idea on a business model canvas you are using a framework to design a business.
 You are a business designer, venture designer, process designer or a whatever you want to call it that uses design principles to create innovative solutions.

 In a world of flux, we need this new mindset and accompanying toolbox to step outside of our comfort zone in order to start collaborating and start solving systemic problems.
 The verb design, no longer stands for pretty looking things, it now stands for function before form, that function is defined through a deep understanding of a user’s needs.